-China and India get the lion share — or is it the dragon and tiger share? — of the headlines when it comes to emerging markets.
+China and India get the lion share of the headlines when it comes to emerging markets.
 But Brazil presents plenty of opportunities for the right companies.

 Bryan Tedford, senior vice president of foreign casualty for ACE, gave a presentation on the nation’s potential and challenges for businesses today at the RIMS 2013 Conference & Exhibition in Los Angeles.

 He noted that, as the world’s fifth-most-populous nation and seventh largest economy, Brazil is in a “fantastic position for economic growth over the next few years.”
 It has a strong, growing middle class that fuels a large domestic demand, which separates it from some of the other oft-discussed emerging markets.
 Tedford also highlighted the nation’s strong trade relationship with the United States, which he said actually sells about $11 billion more in goods and services to Brazil than Brazil sends back.

 The nation also weathered the economic downturn better than most and has very little natural disaster exposure relative to many other growing economiesStill, there are plenty of challenges.

 With a land area that is nearly as large as continental Europe, there is an imbalance of economic distribution in cities.
 This means that the opportunities for foreign companies reside mostly in crowded markets full of established competition.
 There is also a large informal economy in areas both urban and rural that can limit sales potential.

 It doesn’t help that the legal and regulatory environment is very protective of Brazilian companies.
 In practice, new entities are very difficult to set up.
 “You really need to have some friends in Brazil … before you can really go after it,” said Tedford.
 “Having strong personal and business relationships seems to be the key for U.S. companies succeeding in Brazil.”